When asked directly, customers often hedge the truth of their opinions. Maybe

 the form of email, mentions during sales and phone calls, publishing the survey

-URL in flyers or other printed materials, and other means.
+URL in fliers or other printed materials, and other means.

 Measure Your Results

 Because the survey process described in this article is not statistically

 rigorous, you will want to look for certain details in your survey responses.